ktp-forked-repos/oRatio/docs/ac.md

 ### Creating a constraint network

 Creating a constraint network is overly simple.
-I it sufficient to create an instance of the `Network` class.
+It is sufficient to create an instance of the `Network` class.

 ```java
 Network n = new Network();